zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-0.md

 if I did, you can bet your ass it would go to getting me embedded development boards or external controllers for debugging and programming.
-Anyways, then Maxthon 3 came out, and it stepped away from the Trident engine, and went with Google's WebKit.
+Anyways, then Maxthon 3 came out, and it stepped away from the Trident engine, and went with Google’s WebKit.
 Just like Maxthon, Icinga2 has stepped away from NAGIOS and has become its own solution, but still remains compatibility with NAGIOS monitoring plugins.